-These plans are described in detail, including the potential payments to our Named Executive Officers, under the Pension Benefits table which covers our OTRP; the Nonqualified Deferred Compensation table which covers our SERSP; and the Potential Payments Upon Termination or Change in Control section which discusses all of the retirement plans.
+For additional details on the Company's retirement plans see the Nonqualified Deferred Compensation table which covers our Supplemental Plan, and the Potential Payments upon Termination or Change in Control section which discusses all of the retirement plans.

-Humana believes that these programs will provide an appropriate replacement income upon retirement reflecting the executive's years of service with the Company.
+Humana believes that the continuing programs will provide an appropriate replacement income upon retirement, reflecting the executive's years of service with the Company.
 The potential payments under these plans are described in the tables that follow this report.